-Salt Lake Potash Limited (“Salt Lake”) (ASX/AIM:SO4) is developing the Goldfields Salt Lakes Project (GSLP), which we plan to be the most sustainable, most rewarding fertiliser project in the world.
+Salt Lake Potash Limited (“Salt Lake”) (ASX/AIM:SO4) is developing 11 Salt Lakes in the Goldfields of Western Australia, which we plan to be the most sustainable, most rewarding fertiliser project in the world.

 An initial 50,000tpa Demonstration Plant will provide the template for a very large scale, very long life and very economic project across a number of salt lakes, delivering premium, organic nutrients to the world’s farmers.